Tandon Your Way

 These unprecedented times have called for unprecedented measures.
 That includes a complete re-imagination of the Tandon experience for the 2020-2021 academic year to deliver extraordinary flexibility in terms of how you study, where you study, and when you study — NYU Tandon, your way.

-Our new and returning undergraduate and graduate students have the choice of four pathways to fall 2020 to accommodate different scenarios:
+Our new and returning undergraduate and graduate students have the choice of four pathways to accommodate different scenarios:

 |Late Arrival||Start remotely and arrive on campus when it is possible based on your specific circumstances|